greenerservices/greenerservices.github.io/app/principles/actions/3a-measure-the-impact-of-the-service.md

 includeInBreadcrumbs: true
 eleventyNavigation:
   key: 3a.
 Measure the impact of the service
   parent:  3.
-Measure and publish the impact of the service
+Measure the impact of the service and teams
 ---
-Measuring a baseline, and then
+Measuring the environmental impacts of services with confidence is crucial for tracking progress, identifying areas for improvement and enabling informed decision-making and resource management.

 * * *